shopware5/devdocs/source/blog/_posts/2017-09-25-ajax-panel.md

 have to exchange with this single action when you want to enable pagination, validation and searching on this single page, through this single action.

-This is pretty much the reason why stateless services and statefull frontends are an important topic in todays web development.
+This is pretty much the reason why stateless services and stateful frontends are an important topic in today's web development.
 And it is exactly the reason why we created the ajax panel.
 It provides us with the means to load local states from the server and create a rich ui.

 We evaluated different frameworks to achieve this target.
-AngularJS and Vue.JS were possible frameworks which allows two way data binding and statefull frontend access.
+AngularJS and Vue.JS were possible frameworks which allows two way data binding and stateful frontend access.

 <img src="/blog/img/ajax-panel-abstract.svg" alt="image">